ky27100/Functional-Light-JS/manuscript/ch5.md

 ### Containing Effects

-If the nature of the concerned side causes/effects is with lexical free variables, and you have the option to modify the surrounding code, you can encapsulate them using scope.
+If the nature of the concerned side causes/effects is with :one:**exical free variables,** and you have the option to modify the surrounding code, you can encapsulate them using scope.

 Recall: